PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

     </tbody>
 </table>

-To be accurate, the 2 layer algorithm must learn the functionality of the 1 layer algorithm **and** learn additional functionality to handle the 06665+03335=10000 case by cascading the Carry 1 through multiple columns.
-How does it implement this?

-The 2 layer algorithm with 30K training batches has a final training loss of 0.000000002.
+The 2 layer, 5 digit algorithm with 30K training batches has a final training loss of 0.000000002.
 Is the algorithm 100% accurate?
 This is hard to prove either way.
-CoLab Part14 provides evidence of accuracy via abrute force approach - doing 1,000,000 additions with no errors.
+CoLab Part14 provides evidence of accuracy via a brute force approach - it does 1,000,000 additions with no errors.
 If we understood the model algorithm, this might offer evidence for/against 100% accuracy.

+## Well Understood Algorithm
+To be accurate, the 2 layer algorithm must learn the functionality of the 1 layer algorithm **and** learn additional functionality to handle the 06665+03335=10000 case by cascading the Carry 1 through multiple columns.
+How does it implement this?

-## What model parts are doing useful calculations?
+# What model parts are doing useful calculations?
 A good first step in understanding a model is to look at **what** parts of the model are actually doing something useful when the model generates an answer to a question.
 We can do this analysis, before we understand the **how** the model is generating the answer.